10 Fascinating Things to See in Mexico City’s Centro Historico

 What appears to be a domineering building from the outside opens up into a warm, welcoming courtyard (after a quick security screening, that is).

-You will have to pass through a metal detector and leave a piece of ID in exchange for a visitor’s pass.
-If you’re carrying a backpack you’ll have to check it at the paquetería when you go in, so keep this in mind when planning your visit.
+You must pass through a metal detector and leave a piece of ID to receive a visitor’s pass.
+If you have a backpack, verify it at the paquetería before entering.

 Inside the Palacio Nacional, you can view incredible murals painted by Diego Rivera, one of Mexico’s most revered artists.

-The murals are absolutely stunning in their depiction of the history of Mexico.
+The murals are beautiful and show the history of Mexico very well.
 It’s eerie how effective they are at conveying the emotions of the people in the face of the Spanish conquest.

 Beyond the Rivera murals, inside the building, you will find a museum that has rotating exhibits related to Mexican history and culture.
 When I was there last, they had a compelling installation about the culture of the Mixtec indigenous group from Oaxaca.